Round 17 Netball Results

 Matilda Barry in defence worked hard, allowing Eden Webster to hold down the court.

-Sienna Porter and Isabel Meller linked the midcourt with great play.
+Sienna Lynch and Isabel Meller linked the midcourt with great play.

 Ivy Watson and Charlotte Bradley worked overtime to enter the goal circle with Bomber defenders contesting every pass and short.